neontribe/labelscript/README.md

 I assume you're using Linux.
 If not, YER ON YER OWN.
 First, go to [here](http://www.dymo.com/en-GB/dymo-label-sdk-and-cups-drivers-for-linux-dymo-label-sdk-cups-linux-p--1) and click the "DOWNLOAD" button (hard to miss, the rest of the page is broken).
 Then figure out what to do from its `install.md`.

 You probably need to set up the label maker, too.
 Plug it into both your computer and some power.
 It should register itself as a printer (Assuming you're using Ubuntu or something simple.
 If you're on Arch, you can probably fix your own problems.) - but you need to do a little more.
 Find whichever thing lets you set what printer it is and choose Dymo → LabelWriter 400.
 Now that that's set up, go to advanced printer settings and change the paper/label size to `99012 Large Address`.
 This is crucial to it printing correctly.

+Be warned: you can only print while the LabelWriter's light is **solid blue**.
+If it's blinking, fiddle with it until it isn't.

 Now, to the terminal.
 Here is a default command that will print something: